Skip to main content

 const { sessionId } = req.params;

-const authenticateRequest = {
+const authentication = await bt.threeds.authenticateSession(sessionId, {

-authentication_category: "payment",
+authenticationCategory: "payment",

-authentication_type: "payment-transaction",
+authenticationType: "payment-transaction",

-purchase_info: {
+purchaseInfo: {

 amount: "80000",